Jaibans Singh

 - Operation Woodrose: To seal the border with Pakistan and clear other Gurdwara’s in Punjab of militant elements.

-The Meerut based 9 Division under command of Major Gen. KS Brar (popularly known as Bulbul Brar) was literally rushed in for the actual assault (Operation Metal).
+The Meerut based 9 Division under command of Major Gen. KS Brar (popularly known as Bulbul Brar) was rushed in for the actual attack (Operation Metal).
 Lt Gen K Sundarji was the Army Commander Western Command and in overall command of Operation Blue Star.
 The Chief of Army Staff was General AS Vaidya.

 The operation was carried out under complete media blackout, local curfew and suspension of local transport.
 Rail, road and air services in Punjab were suspended.
 Foreigners and NRIs were denied entry.
 Electricity and water also cut off in the last few days.

 The operation started in June 1, 1984, with an attack on ‘Guru Ram Das Langar’ building inside the Golden Temple.
 Surprisingly, despite being poised for the assault, permission was given to civilians to enter the Temple on June, 3, to commemorate the martyrdom day of the fifth Sikh master, Guru Arjan Dev Ji.
 In the evening they were told to leave.
-It is widely believed that all civilians could not leave the Temple premises when the vacation order was given; they were possibly detained by the militants to be used later as human shields.
+It is widely believed that all civilians could not leave the Gurdwara premises when the vacation order was given; they were possibly detained by the militants to be used later as human shields.
 Who left instead were Sikh criminals and communists who were earlier holed up but then did not have a stomach for the fight.

 The final assault took place over two days from June, 5 to June, 7, when the complex was declared free of militants and the killing of Sant Jarnail Singh Bhindranwale announced.

 What was supposed to be an assault by professional Infantry soldiers against “rabble” ultimately saw Tanks, Artillery and commandos also being deployed.
 The return fire from the holed in militants came from anti-Tank rocket propelled Grenades.
 The Akal Takht where Sant Bhindranwale was located was literally raised to the ground by Tank fire.
-The Tank stood at close range on the doorway of the Temple complex.
+The Tank stood at close range on the doorway of the Gurdwara complex.

-The ill-conceived assault left 493 dead and 236 wounded.
+The ill-conceived attack left 493 dead and 236 wounded.
 The Army suffered a casualty of 83 killed (4 officers and 79 soldiers).
 It is widely felt that the death toll was much more than what was declared.
 Not only this, once the temple complex was declared free of militants, President Zail Singh came for a visit and was shot at by a militant hiding within the complex.
 The bullet hit and army Colonel who was accompanying him.

 The operation elicited condemnation by many countries. worldwide criticism and many complaints by Human Rights organisations.
 The Sikhs worldwide were left devastated.
 That the operation was carried out during the very poignant period when Sikhs were commemorating the martyrdom of their fifth Guru was even more galling for them.
 Many Sikh soldiers deserted their units and eminent Sikh personalities returning awards that they had received from the state.